MarcusKamen/Online-Chess-Games-Analysis/README.md

 # Online-Chess-Games-Analysis

 This repository is an Online Chess Game Analysis R markdown file and pdf representation.
-The data used is also provided.
+The data used for analysis is also provided.